 First, a Western Avalon transformer T5 protective device alarm operated at exactly the same time that the Sunnyside T1 transformer failed.
 Hydro could not determine the exact cause of the alarm, because several alarms are connected to the same alarm point on the data recorder.
 This alarm came coincidentally with the Sunnyside transformer failure.
 Such an alarm could indicate the occurrence of a system disturbance (transient overvoltage) affecting the T5 transformer.
 Unfortunately, Western Avalon's digital fault recorder (DFR) was not fully functional at that time, because of a hard drive failure.
-Therefore, no record exists to verify the occurrence of a possible transient overvoltage condition.
-Hydro has engaged a consultant to evaluate whether the Sunnyside T1 transformer failure triggered a "harmonic resonance" condition or some other system disturbance.48
+Therefore, no record exists to verify the occurrence of a possible transformer failure triggered a "harmonic resonance" condition or some other system disturbance.